 In Southend-on-Sea, experience the world’s first digital art park, NetPark.
 Be immersed in the outdoors with 15 outdoor digital artworks and enjoy year-round events hosted by the art organisation Metal, including Village Green Festival and in Estuary 2021 where 60 miles of coastline across this waterway are celebrated with art, music, literature and film.

 The diverse coastline of Essex features tidal inlets, estuarine islands and lonely salt marshes showcasing the area's wild beauty and rich wildlife.

-Expore 25 hectares of nature and wildlife at Gunners Park in Shoeburyness and Wallasea Island RSPB site, steeped also in history as it was here that HMS Beagle, Charles Darwin’s vessel, found its last resting place and will be celebrated with a series of events in 2020 to mark 200 years since the Beagle’s launch.
+Expore 25 hectares of nature and wildlife at Gunners Park in Shoeburyness and Wallasea Island RSPB site, steeped also in history as it was here that HMS Beagle, Charles Darwin’s vessel, found its last resting place.

 If you're looking for stunning sea views off the Essex coastline, you'll want to head straight to The Naze Tower, situated in the charmingly traditional seaside town of Walton-on-the-Naze.
 Offering a 360-degree panoramic view of coastal Essex, the landmark Tower is now an art gallery, featuring works insoiured by the coast.

 At Jaywick, the Martello Tower - once a coastal fort and now an arts and community venue – has been inspiring artists since 2005, including Gavin Turk, Nathan Coley and Rob Ollins.
 In 2019, artists Close and Remote (Sophie Mellor and Simon Poulter) have used watercolours, sound and virtual reality to create Days Like These, which explores the beauty of Jaywick Sands.